LinuxCommandLibrary

 -n

-Suppresses auto-login upon initial connection.
+Suppresses auto-login upon initial connection, requiring manual user and pass commands.

 -g